-Our Board of Directors held a total of 13 meetings and acted by unanimous written consent four times during our fiscal year ended June 30, 2013.
-During fiscal 2013, all of our directors attended at least 75% of the total number of meetings held by our Board of Directors and each of the committee(s) of our Board of Directors on which he or she served during the period for which he or she was a director.
+Our Board of Directors held a total of six meetings and acted by unanimous written consent two times during our fiscal year ended June 30, 2014.
+During fiscal 2014, all of our directors attended at least 75% of the total number of meetings held by our Board of Directors and each of the committee(s) of our Board of Directors on which he or she served during the period for which he or she was a director.
 The Chairperson of our Board, who is independent, chaired each Board of Directors meeting.

 The independent directors hold meetings on a periodic basis.
-During our fiscal year ended June 30, 2013, the independent directors held 10 such meetings.
+During our fiscal year ended June 30, 2014, the independent directors held five such meetings.
 The meetings of the independent directors typically take place in connection with the regularly scheduled meetings of the full Board of Directors.
 The independent directors may also meet at such other times as they deem necessary or appropriate.

-Pursuant to our Amended and Restated Corporate Governance Guidelines, our directors are encouraged to attend our annual meeting of stockholders.
-All then-current directors attended our 2012 annual meeting of stockholders.
+Pursuant to our Corporate Governance Guidelines, our directors are encouraged to attend our annual meeting of stockholders.
+Other than Ms. Dávila and Dr. Rizk, all then-current directors attended our 2013 Annual Meeting of Stockholders.